ORIGINAL EQUIPMENT MANUFACTURER OF KEWANEE & IRON FIREMAN PARTS

 On Dec.
 31st, 2011, the owners of Iron Fireman ceased burner production and sold all remaining assets of the Iron Fireman business to OEM Boiler Parts Inc., of Elizabethtown, PA- including all engineering and sales records, parts inventory and production tooling.

 OEM Boiler Parts does not possess any information or records regarding "Residential" Iron Fireman products or "Coal Stokers".
+We do not have any "boiler information"- we only provide the burner parts.
 We apologize for the inconvenience.